sudoyashi/Joshis-Garage/_posts/2023-07-15-badradrepairs.markdown

 I also had the chance to get a lower temp thermoswitch.
 I actually already had a lower temp thermostat (this 165F range) but got too lazy to buy the matching switch.
 One bad rad later and we've fixed the mismatch.

 ![New Radiator thermoswitch](https://www.sudoyashi.com/assets/img/cabby/badrad/badrad-3.jpg)

-The new thermoswitch opens around 165F instead of 188F.
 As always, TEST YOUR PARTS and make sure your critical components are built to its spec.
 It'll bite you sooner than later.

 ![New Radiator thermoswitch](https://www.sudoyashi.com/assets/img/cabby/badrad/badrad-4.jpg)

+*The new thermoswitch opens around 165F instead of 188F.*

 Testing is straightforward!
+We have 3 pins, looking with the notch up, from left to right we designate each pin as pin 1, 2 and 3.

 1. Heat the sensor up to the specified temperature range and see if the circuit opens at 2 of the pins.
 Which two pins?
 Pick 2 and find out with your multimeter.
 2. Thermoswitches are Normally Open (NO), which means that the circuit is not complete until the condition is met.
 If you measure resistance, it will be infinite because they are not connected.
 When the sensor reaches the correct temperature, the condition will be met and the circuit will close.
 So, once the circuit closes, we will see that resistance is 0 and the circuit is complete.
-3. One is 12V power, always on and one is the NO end.
-Connect this pin to the 12V wire on the fans.
+3. Connect pin 1 to 12V always on, connect pin 2 to switched end, connect this pin to the 12V wire on the fans.
+Pin 3 will not be used in this configuration, otherwise it would be powering the second fan in an A/C setup.

 Tldr, the fans will turn on once the condition is met; the thermoswitch must read 160F to close.
 Done!